BrianSong/JayPath/README.md

 ![](assets/it5_42.jpg)
 User is given more details on a course once his/her cursor hovers on that course.
 In the event that there does NOT exist a schedule to allow the user to graduate in 4 years, the user is taken to the following page.
 ![](assets/it4_3.JPG)

-## Iteration Backlog
-- As a student , I want to see multiple recommended schedules so that I can choose one based on my personal preferences.
-- As a student, I want my schedule to contain more courses from my focus area so that I take the most value out of my time in college.
-- As a student, I want to view the application on different devices with the same level of comfort.
-- As a student, I would like to see the focus areas each of my recommended class belongs to, so that I get a better idea of what I will learn.
-- NICE TO HAVE: as a student, I want to input my preferred courses so that my schedule can fit my preferences better.

-## Tasks
-- Front-end works towards responsive design.
-- Front-end adds in an additional question page and a divider section to navigate to different recommended schedules.
-- Back-end algorithm uses a weighting scheme to limit the computational complexity.

-## Retrospective
-(On iteration 5)
-We encountered multiple strange issues when attempting to deploy our React front-end to Heroku.
-On one person's machine, the React folder could not be pushed to the Heroku master branch, on another person's machine the deployment was successful yet Heroku reported an application failure.
-We spent a decent amount of time and it seemed that the issue was caused by an unsupported React Library.
-There seemed to be no work-around for to avoid usage of that library, so we went ahead and deployed our front-end application on AWS Amplify.

-With network delay (after back-end deployment) and an enhanced back-end algorithm, we realized that the user may not be able to view the schedule recommendations right away.
-Hence we had to put in an additional loading feature.
-In general, deployment process involved many issues we failed to foresee, so it seems to be a good idea to deploy ealier on our next project.

-(Overall retrospective)
-Looking back at our initial design, our project idea changed a lot along the way.
-There were questions that were necessary to add in and features that couldn't be realized due to the sheer amount of work required from databases.
-In particular, looking back at our first original project proposal, we finished all of our MUST-HAVE and some of our NICE-TO-HAVE.
-However, there still exists some NICE-TO-HAVE that we have no time to implement.
-Like the authetication and admin feature.
-But those are not very important to our project and we think we did a good job overall.
-If we can do it again, we think we will plan better in each iteration and deploy our application earlier.

 ## Install Node and NPM